mozman/ezdxf/docs/source/launcher.rst

                             directions e.g. "2000" defines an image size of 2000x2000.
 The image is centered for the smaller DXF drawing extent.
+      -b BACKGROUND, --background BACKGROUND
+                            override background color in hex format "RRGGBB" or "RRGGBBAA", e.g. use "FFFFFF00" to get a white transparent background and a black foreground color (ACI=7), because a light background gets a black foreground color or vice versa "00000000" for a black transparent background and a white foreground color.
       -r OVERSAMPLING, --oversampling OVERSAMPLING
                             oversampling factor, default is 2, use 0 or 1 to disable oversampling